-The increase in valuation from the fair value determination used for our grant of stock options in April 2013 to the initial public offering price of \$10.00 per share results primarily from the following factors:
+The increase in valuation from the fair value determination used for our grant of stock options in April 2013 to the price range included on the cover of this prospectus results primarily from the following factors:

 - Increase in Comparable Company Valuations.
 Comparable companies within the optical products market experienced a significant upturn in valuation during the second and third quarters of 2013.
 This increase in stock price and forward valuation occurred over a short period of time and provided a corresponding increase in our anticipated valuation in this offering. - IPO Scenario Probability.
 Our board of directors and the third party valuation reports, when applying the PWERM for the December 31, 2012 and March 31, 2013 valuations, assumed that there was a 60% and 75% probability, respectively, of an initial public offering occurring by September 2013.
-The initial public offering price of \$10.00 per share assumes the successful completion of a public offering (i.e., 100% probability), resulting in an increased common stock valuation compared to the prior valuations. - Enhanced Liquidity and Marketability of Our Common Stock.
+The price range on the cover of this prospectus assumes the successful completion of a public offering (i.e., 100% probability), resulting in an increased common stock valuation compared to the prior valuations. - Enhanced Liquidity and Marketability of Our Common Stock.
 The valuation of our common stock as determined by our board of directors in January 2013 and April 2013 reflected the illiquidity of our common stock on those dates and the uncertainty of our initial public offering.
-The valuation reflected in the initial public offering price of \$10.00 per share assumes a successful public offering and represents an estimate of the fair value of the unrestricted, freely tradable stock being sold in the offering without liquidity and marketability discounts.
+The valuation reflected in the price range set forth on the cover of this prospectus assumes a successful public offering and represents an estimate of the fair value of the unrestricted, freely tradable stock that would be sold in the offering without liquidity and marketability discounts.
 The prior valuations assumed a 30% discount for lack of marketability.
 Removal of this discount because of an initial public offering would increase the overall valuation, all other factors being equal. - Conversion of Preferred Stock.
 The holders of our preferred stock currently enjoy substantial economic rights and preferences over the holders of our common stock.
 Since our preferred stock will automatically convert to common stock upon completion of this offering, we will no longer have outstanding preferred stock with preferences and anti-dilution restrictions.
 The corresponding elimination of the preferences and rights enjoyed by the holders of such preferred stock results in an increased common stock valuation.